swathi-0901/Data-Structures/README.md

 Datastructure used here is an array.

-Steps for Count Sort algorithm:
+Steps for Binary Search algorithm:

 1. Find the middle element in the sorted list.
 2. Compare the search element with the middle element in the sorted list.